-Pursuant to Minnesota Statutes, section 14.055, subdivision 3, the board must grant a variance from a rule if the applicant can provide evidence that application of the rule to the individual circumstances of the applicant would not serve the purpose of the rule.
-The board may not grant a variance under any circumstances if the variance would compromise the purpose of the rule or the variance would prejudice the substantial legal or economic rights of any person or entity.
+Pursuant to Minnesota Statutes, section 14.055, subdivision 3, the board must issue a variance from a rule if the applicant provides evidence that applying the rule to the applicant's individual circumstances would not serve any of the purposes of the rule.
+The board may not issue a variance under any circumstances if the variance would compromise the purpose of the rule or the variance would prejudice the substantial legal or economic rights of any person or entity.

-Upon request from the applicant, the board may permit an applicant to present an oral argument in defense of a variance application.
+Upon the applicant's request, the board may permit an applicant to present an oral argument defending a variance application.

-Within 60 days of receipt of a completed variance application, the board must issue a written order granting or denying a variance and specifying the scope and period of the variance.
-The board must not grant a discretionary variance for a period longer than one year.
-The order must include a statement of relevant facts and the reasons for the board's action.
+Within 60 days of receiving a completed variance application, the board must issue or deny a variance and specify the scope and period of the variance.
+The board must not issue a variance for a period longer than one year.
+The board's order must state the relevant facts and the reasons for the board's action.

-A variance may be granted to the applicant only for the specific circumstances for which the request is made.
-The applicant may not apply the variance to other circumstances without specific approval from the board, and a variance is not transferable to other individuals or entities in similar situations without specific approval from the board.
+The board may issue a variance only for the specific circumstances the applicant described in the variance application.
+The applicant may not apply the variance to other circumstances without specific board approval and is prohibited from transferring a variance to other individuals or entities in similar situations without specific board approval.

-A decision of the board to grant or deny a variance is final unless the decision is reversed by subsequent board action.
-The applicant may submit an application for reconsideration if the applicant is able to submit additional information in support of its variance request.
+A board decision to issue or deny a variance is final unless the board reverses the decision through a subsequent board action.
+The applicant may submit an application for reconsideration if the applicant submits additional information to support the variance request.